 Negative Personality Traits

-Nobody is perfect, but some of us display traits of personality that the rest of us dislike.
+Nobody is perfect, but most bad people display d factor traits that the rest of us dislike.
 In general, someone who fits into the role of the typical bad person is someone who:

-- Acts selfish and ignores the needs of others
+- Acting selfish and not caring about the needs of others

 - Judging others

-- Feels like they are right all the time
+- Feeling like they are right all the time

 These are just characteristics of the stereotypical bad person, but they are by no means rigid.
 A good person (whatever that means) may also show some of the above behaviors from time to time.